 - Deferred annuity trust: This type of trust is funded with a lump sum of money, which is then used to purchase an annuity that pays out later.

-- Charitable remainder annuity trust: This trust allows you to donate money or other assets to a charity while still providing income for yourself or your beneficiaries.
+- Charitable remainder annuity trust: A charitable remainder annuity trust allows you to donate money or other assets to a charity while still providing income for yourself or your beneficiaries.

 - Pooled income fund: This type of trust pools together the assets of many different investors, providing a higher rate of return than some other types of annuity trusts.